SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 However, you can provide explicit argument labels using the same syntax that functions, methods, and initializers use.
 In addition, subscripts can't have in-out parameters.

-A parameter to a subscript can have a default value, which is written using the syntax described in :ref:`Declarations_SpecialKindsOfParameters`.
+A subscript parameter can have a default value, which is written using the syntax described in :ref:`Declarations_SpecialKindsOfParameters`.